 According to the BBC Radio 5 Live Investigates report, the problem is on the rise and is especially prevalent in the construction industry where many major construction projects are undertaken by subcontracting parts of the work to small businesses.

-However, the problem of late payments is not exclusively limited to that sector but a problem throughout the entire economy.
-While accepting credit card payments instead of invoicing will not be the solution in all circumstances, at a certain level such as an individual tradesman or even an SME carrying out any type of work, encouraging the use of credit card as a means of payment using a simple mPOS system like iZettle or Payleven for example, could avoid the issue of late payments altogether.
+However, the problem of late payments is not exclusively limited to that sector, but a problem throughout the entire economy.
+While accepting credit card payments instead of invoicing will not be the solution in all circumstances, at a certain level like an individual tradesman or even an SME carrying out any type of work, encouraging the use of credit card as a means of payment through a simple mPOS system could avoid the issue of late payments altogether.

 £30 billion in late payments

 Many SMEs told the BBC reporters that the code is being ignored despite the fact it has been signed up to by over 1,500 companies.
-The headline figure reported was the 30 billion pounds is owed to businesses in the UK in the form of late payments, which has a negative knock-on effect throughout the entire economy.
+In fact, 30 billion pounds is owed to businesses in the UK in the form of late payments, which has a negative knock-on effect throughout the entire economy.

-The other side of the late payment coin is the no payment coin.
-UK consumers are increasingly moving towards cashless payments with research showing that businesses that fail to take card payments run a high risk of losing sales altogether.
+The other side of the late-payment coin is the no-payment coin.
+UK consumers are increasingly moving towards cashless payments, with research showing that businesses failing to take card payments run a high risk of losing sales altogether.

-In this scenario it is easy to see the benefits offered by the systems of the likes of iZettle, Payleven and SumUp.
+In this scenario, it is easy to see the benefits offered by systems like iZettle, Payleven and SumUp.
 They are all designed specifically with smaller businesses in mind and quite simply offer a revolution in terms of simplicity and flexibility.

-The systems are all easy to use, do not require long contractual periods and are based on payment of a small percentage of the transaction sum.
+The systems are all easy to use, do not contractual periods and are based on a small fee percentage of the transaction sum.
 You can read a detailed comparison of the different mobile point of sale systems currently competing in the UK.